Celtic Rambler For Sale

 "By having this website, I was able to sell my RV directly to the buyer — for 61% more than dealers were willing to pay me.
 Despite it being the end of the camping season, I was able to sell it quickly to the first buyer that viewed it in person.
 He said it was a great help to see all the photos and have all the detailed information that was on the website."

 The Business Case

-The client has a large, top-of-the-line and expensive caravan (AKA trailer) and specialised towing truck that he wants to sell.
+The client has a large, top-of-the-line and expensive caravan (AKA trailer or RV) and specialised towing truck that he wants to sell.
 In the COVID era, he wants potential buyers to get a really good picture of what's on offer before they visit; he also wants to avoid people who might waste his time.

 I built a one-page, multi-section, responsive website on Webflow that includes a photo gallery with lightbox links for enlarging the photos.
 There are plenty of tech specs for the exacting type of buyer and there are clear explanations of the many luxurious benefits of this high-end rig.
 I added a fun little illustration to appeal to the families and grandparents.
 An embedded map lets the website visitor know roughly where the rig is located and a secure contact form allows for email contact without opening the owner up to spam.
 This website enjoys free hosting on Webflow due to its small size and limited functionality - and the lack of need of a custom domain name.

 It's a small, straightforward website with the usual best practices built in.
 It's responsive with logical information structure and header hierarchy.
 All elements are minimum AA+ colour contrast, all images have alt text and the HTML is semantic for accessibility (visually impaired).
 UX testing was an accessibility audit (Webflow includes a handy tool for this) and a usability test with avid traveller with a visual impairment.